heclak/community-a4e-c/README.md

 ### STEP 1: Upgrading from an older release

-If you are upgrading from an older version of the A-4E-C, completely uninstall your old version before installing [the latest release](https://github.com/heclak/community-a4e-c/releases/).
+If you are upgrading from an older version of the A-4E-C, completely uninstall your old version.
 If this is a brand new installation, skip this and move on to Step 2.

 - First, uninstall the module's files from `C:\Users\username\Saved Games\DCS\Mods\aircraft\A-4E-C`
 - Next reset your A-4E-C input bindings by deleting the contents of `C:\Users\username\Saved Games\DCS\Config\Input\A-4E-C`

 ### STEP 2: Installing the module files

-- Download the latest official A-4E-C release package.
+- Download [the latest official A-4E-C release package](https://github.com/heclak/community-a4e-c/releases/).
 Do not download directly from the Github repository.
 - Place the `Mods\aircraft\A-4E-C` folder in into your Windows user folder's Saved Games folder, e.g. `C:\Users\username\Saved Games\DCS`
 - If you have installed other DCS World mods, you might already have the `Mods` and `aircraft` folders indicated in the file path.
 If this is the case, merge the new A-4E-C folder into the existing folders.